 There is a group of specialized professionals and volunteers who daily encourage participation in creative groups, collective social /cultural initiatives, and interaction and communication with other teenage groups.
 At the same time, the emphasis is being placed on building trust, skills development, educational support, and professional orientation.

-- Art workshops and educational activities about: theatre, music, dance, art, cinema, sports, activities in open spaces, language lessons, remediation, journalism classes, and production of audiovisual material.
+- Artistic workshops and educational activities in: theatre, music, dance, visual arts, cinema, sports, outdoor activities, as well as language learning, remedial teaching, journalism courses and audiovisual production

-- Psychosocial intervention: personal and team meetings of teenagers and parents/guardians with a social worker.
+- Psychosocial intervention: individual and group meetings of adolescents and parents/guardians with a social worker

-- Teen lending library: literature, poetry, dictionaries, students’ assistance books.
+- Teen lending library: literature, poetry, dictionaries, educational aids

-- Leisure: board games, musical instruments, foosball, ping – pong, free access to the internet, laptops, tablets, projector for screenings.
+- Leisure: board games, musical instruments, football, table tennis, free internet access, laptops, tablets, projector for screenings